Linux-Comedi/comedilib/swig/python/README.txt

     $ python setup.py build
     $ python setup.py install

+  If you want to test the wrappers before installing them, you will need to set the `PYTHONPATH` environment variable so Python can find the compiled modules.
+On my system, that looks like
+    $ PYTHONPATH=build/lib.linux-i686-2.7/ ../../demo/python/info.py

 2) Using the module
   All the comedilib functions are translated directly to python function.
 The various comedi structs are now available as python